Richiealx/Composite-Visualization-of-Microsoft-Stock-Performance-2010-2022-/README.md

 ## Instructions for Running the Code

-Follow these steps to run the `Visualization.R` script and generate the visualizations for the Microsoft Stock Performance analysis:
+Follow these steps to run the `My Composite Visualization Report.R` script and generate the visualizations for the Microsoft Stock Performance analysis:

 ### Prerequisites